 - If you do not install the correct size window unit, it can damage your window frame as well as the structure.

-- Mistakes made during DIY window replacement can add up to 70% in repair costs.
+- Mistakes made during DIY window replacement can add up to 70% to repair costs.

 - DIY window replacement will make most of your warranty null and void.
 This can add to greater costs later down the line should you have any issues with your windows.